Thank you for contacting me about trophy hunting.

 However, I cannot see how those justifications can be used to defend hunters who kill an animal which has been bred in captivity for the specific purpose of being hunted for entertainment.
 I believe action is needed to stop this sort of exploitation, and to establish how defensible the arguments for conservation hunting are.
-I am therefore pleased that the Government decided to consult on options to restrict the imports and exports of hunting trophies to the UK - including a potential ban.
+I am therefore pleased that the Government committed in its manifesto to introduce a ban on the import of hunting trophies from endangered species.

 Thank you again for taking the time to contact me.